utngz/hypothesis.github.io/advocacy/2014-Q4/index.md

 * content management APIs with some "concept" of annotation OR abstract enough to support them

 ##### Metrics
+* who's using h, noted, AnnotatorJS, Open Annotation
+  * press coverage
+  * software using
+  * developers posting about
 * how many contributors to h, AnnotatorJS
   * employees
   * non-employees